rakeshpai/fast-fp.macro/README.md

 `fast-fp.macro` compiles itself out of your bundles!

-**Why is this better than using any other library?** When using a typical library such as ramda or lodash (both great libraries, btw), you need to, well, ship the library as part of your bundle.
+**Why is this better than using any other library?**

+When using a typical library such as ramda or lodash (both great libraries, btw), you need to, well, ship the library as part of your bundle.
 Also, many functions like `pipe` and `compose` are implemented internally in these libraries by looping over the supplied arguments, further increasing runtime overhead.
-This doesn't matter too much if you're using very few functions here and there, but if you have a lot of composed functions the overhead quickly adds up. `fast-fp.macro` avoids both these issues by doing all the work at build-time.
+This doesn't matter too much if you're using very few functions here and there, but if you have a lot of composed functions the overhead quickly adds up.

+`fast-fp.macro` avoids both these issues: There's no library code shipped to the client, and all the loops are pre-evaluated at build-time so that there's no runtime overhead.

 **Warning**: Beta release!
 Please play with it, and give feedback!